JAForbes/superouter/readme.md

 Largely an internal method but provided for those who'd like to avoid exceptions wherever possible.

-Attempts to transform a path segment into a subtype of your route using the pattern definition supplied when the type was created.
+Attempts to transform a path segment into a member type of your route using the pattern definition supplied when the type was created.

 If it can satisfy the patterns you specified it will return an `Either.Right` of your route instance (e.g. `Either.Right(Either.A({ a_id: 'cool' }))`)